sigma-engineering/blog-map-canvas/README.md

 # Future optimizations

-- batch drawing calls across multiple frames
+- Batch drawing calls across multiple frames: we could do the drawing in batches to avoid taking longer than a frame at a time.
-- batching the parsing and drawing
-- using bson format for data

-## Binary format

-I tried using `msgpack` but wasn't able to get it to use single point precision, resulting in a larger file size than the truncated text: 8,963,047 (31,769,029 uncompressed), 60% larger.
-A custom binary format with the exact float precision we need would be ideal, but outside the scope of this project.
-Another problem is that [msgpack is 3x slower to deserialize than `JSON.parse`](https://github.com/msgpack/msgpack-node#performance).
+- Use a custom binary format for the polygon data: I experimented with msgpack / bson but neither outperformed gzipped truncated floats.
+However, a custom binary format with the exact float precision we need could take us further in shrinking the data down.